Learn a new pedagogical approach with JOBS

 In this sequence we see a presentation given by two students about their interview with a professional.
 After some time to ask questions, the students give feedback (after 3:16 min).
 This sequence shows that the students are highly capable of giving feedback following the criteria for a successful interview (see toolbox).
 To achieve a good feedback culture some specific training is required.
 This should be an intrinsic part of many of the JOBS tasks and needs to be developed (which requires patience).
 A further possibility is the combination of both student and teacher feedback.

-JOBS provides corresponding support for teachers in terms of training, coaching and access toconstant information via a distance-learning platform.
-You can access the E-learning platform here:
+Jobs provides corresponding support for teachers in terms of training, coaching and access to constant information via a distance-learning platform.
+You can accsess the E-learning platform here:

 In JOBS, students learn via “task-based learning”.
 The JOBS teaching material is designed in a way that makes students solve problems that lead to something useful and meaningful.
 Task-based learning prepares students for life by creating real-life situations as a setting for learning.